Michaelpalacce/HomeLab/README.md

 - Run `ansible-galaxy collection install -r playbooks/install/requirements-collecttions.yml` to install all the needed ansible collections
 - Run `ansible-playbook -i inventory playbooks/install/main.yml --tags preflight` At this point you have everything needed to setup kubernetes ( all the needed binaries )
 - Run `ansible-playbook -i inventory playbooks/install/main.yml --tags setup` This will initialize the master on the init_master PI and add all the workers
-- Run `ansible-playbook -i inventory playbooks/install/main.yml --tags init` Inits homer, longhorn, traefik You can go to Helm/homer and edit the `homer-config.yaml` to your own custom services if you want.
-It is highly advisable to add this, so you can find services easily.
+- Run `ansible-playbook -i inventory playbooks/install/main.yml --tags init` Inits dashy, longhorn, traefik

+### Dashboard
+By default dashy is installed.
+However dashy has a costly init and takes a while before it is actually applied.
+If you have limited resources, you may need to use homer instead.
+You can change the variable in `playbooks/install/vars/main.yml` of dashboard to `homer`

-You can always reapply homer after that with: `ansible-playbook -i inventory playbooks/homer/main.yml`
+You can always reapply the dashboard after that with: `ansible-playbook -i inventory playbooks/install/main.yml --tags "dashboard"`.
+You will have to manually uninstall the other dashboard!

+### Adding new workers after cluster has been run
+- Follow all the same prerequisite steps as for the other workers
+- Modify the inventory file to add the new worker to the other workers
+- Run: `ansible-playbook -i inventory playbooks/install/main.yml --tags preflight`
+- Run: `ansible-playbook -i inventory playbooks/install/main.yml --tags setup`

 ### Setting up monitoring
 - Run `ansible-playbook -i inventory playbooks/monitoring/main.yml` Initialize Prometheus and Grafana